h5p/h5p-contribution-docs/en/setup-development-environment.md

 a user password, of course.
 If you're using Xampp/Lampp, you can [use phpmyadmin](https://www.phpmyadmin.net/docs/) that's part of the bundle.

 ### The host system: Drupal 7 (in words: seven).
 Please install the latest version of Drupal 7 on the webserver that you have installed.
-It's not the latest version, but its H5P plugin has some development features that we need: [https://www.drupal.org/docs/7/install](https://www.drupal.org/docs/7/install
+It's not the latest Drupal version, but its H5P plugin has some development features that we need: [https://www.drupal.org/docs/7/install](https://www.drupal.org/docs/7/install
 ).

 ### The H5P plugin